mingkho/MKDemoApp2/README.md

-# Getting Started local 2
+# Getting Started main local 1

 Welcome to your new project.